Apr. 20, 2023

 Research Interests: optimizing recovery of sport related concussion and the long-term consequences of concussion in sport

-Dr. Lorincz of the University of Michigan received honorariums from Alexion for advisory board service.
+Dr. Lorincz of the University of Michigan received honorariums from Alexion and Xenith for advisory board service.